Medway: Railways

 Post war (1948) saw nationalisation into British Rail, which under its 1955 modernisation part saw the completion of Southern's electrification efforts in Kent as a key target.
 Thus Rainham was reached as part of this programme.
 It also saw the extension of platforms on the Chatham Main Line to 12 cars, leading to the closure of two of Chatham's four platforms.
 Rochester retained four platforms, while Strood and Gillingham kept three.
 Rainham had only two platforms until 2017 when an additional bay was created to facilitate new trains on through services to destinations north of London.
 These are scheduled to commence in May 2018.
 In December 2015, a new Rochester station opened replacing the original one.
 It has three platforms and can handle 12-car trains.

 Extensive goods yards existed at Strood, Rochester and Gillingham.
 Strood had engine sheds, while Gillingham still has carriage depots.
 A freight branch to Chatham Dockyard also exists.
-The network within the dockyard has been extensively curtailed since the dockyards closure.
+The network within the dockyard has been extensively curtailed since the dockyard's closure.

 Rail services generally consist of North Kent Line services (to London Bridge and beyond — Charing Cross and Cannon Street) starting from Gillingham.
 The Medway Valley line receives a shuttle service up and down terminating at Strood for transfers to the North Kent Line, although some services run through to Tonbridge and even Gatwick.
 The main services are on the Chatham Main line, with stopper services from Faversham (i.e. they stop at local stations, running fast from Bromley) and fast services from Kent Coast (i.e. they run fast from Medway to London).
 Services are currently operated by Southeastern.

 The High Speed 1 line passes through the Medway Towns area, running parallel to the M2/A2 Trunk road.
 The completion of High Speed 1 has seen domestic services operating on the line, which includes a stopping service starting at Faversham running to Strood and Gravesend before joining the High Speed line at Ebbsfleet.
 From there it travels at high speed to Stratford International and St Pancras International, where connections can now be made with mainline trains to the north of England.
 The rail service is extensively used by the residents of Medway to commute into London.